Viognier Grape Variety: The Rhone’s Most Seductive White

 Good terroir is found in relative abundance in Condrieu, but exceptional terroir is rare.
 The most revered climats (named vineyards) include Cote Bonnette, Chanson, and Les Eyguets.
 Their secrets are a favorable aspect, and mica-rich topsoils (full of minerals like muscovite, biotite, and phlogopite) are colloquially referred to as arzelle.

 If a winemaker harvests Viognier grown on these terroirs and exercises due care in the fermenter, they’ll produce bottled poetry.
 Top-end Viognier is powerful and hauntingly fragile – an intoxicating marriage between texture, aroma, acidity, and alcohol.
 Your glass should contain a full-bodied, distinctive, and heady white wine.
-The bouquet will instantly pronounce Viognier’s presence; rose blossom, apricots, and ripe peach on the nose.
+The bouquet will instantly pronounce Viognier’s presence: rose blossom, apricots, and ripe peach on the nose.
 With age comes flavors of star anise, butter, and honeysuckle.

 However, too much oak spoils the style, and, unlike Chardonnay, French barrique and Viognier aren’t necessarily a match made in heaven.
 As a result, many winemakers are experimenting with late-harvested, botrytized, and oaked versions.
 These wines can have great merit, but our personal preference is for dry versions, which let the fruit shine.

 The grape also sparkles at the dinner table.
-In no particular order, Viognier is the ideal partner for scallops, pungent soft cheeses, sashimi, guinea fowl, sweetbreads, asparagus, and any cuisine which requires a weighty, textured accompaniment.
+In no particular order, Viognier is the ideal partner for scallops, pungent soft cheeses, sashimi, guinea fowl, sweetbreads, asparagus, and any cuisine that requires a weighty, textured accompaniment.
 The food and wine matching possibilities are almost endless.

 So is Viognier and Condrieu’s future secure?
 The grape is gaining a foothold in so many countries and regions that it looks like Sauvignon Blanc’s newest rival.
 Of course, that grape is still astonishingly popular and widely planted in Europe and the New World.
 But the fact remains that Viognier is slowly but surely catching up.